Abir1373/Easy-Med/README.md

+#This is a medical system web application
+## Here, people can take the appointment and other related stufs can be done simultaneously

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.